MargaretMugo/TransportMainApp/README.md

 MobileApp mainly for carpooling purposes
 <<<<<<< HEAD
 =======
-There is an admin module where its main functionality is CRUD users,drivers and add payments
+There is an admin module where its main functionality is CRUD users,drivers and add payments.
+The app uses an M-pesa API and Google Maps API
->>>>>>> c08bd97d01fdd29fcee4ffeef081d908cb80bb8e
+>>>>>>>